 When a course is repeated the most recent final grade will be used to determine eligibility.
-The prior grade is no longer calculated into the GPA at MTI, however, the previous hours attempted will be counted as hours attempted when reviewing SAP completion rate and maximum time frame.
+The prior grade is no longer calculated into the GPA at Mitchell Tech, however, the previous hours attempted will be counted as hours attempted when reviewing SAP completion rate and maximum time frame.

 - Incomplete grades, missing grades, failing grades, course withdrawals all reduce your completion ratio, because they are counted as attempted, but not earned credits.
 They also count against your maximum attempted hours.